 Home Office Shared Services

-Any suppliers asked to supply to the Home Office will be given a formal purchase order.
-Suppliers should not provide goods or services unless a valid purchase order has been received or an alternative method has been formally agreed.
+Any authorised request for goods or services from the Home Office or DBS will be in the form of a purchase order.
+Suppliers should not provide goods or services unless a valid purchase order has been received.

 All payment queries should be emailed to firstname.lastname@example.org or call 0345 010 0125.

 If you have any further questions regarding SMEs please refer to our guidance on bidding for government contracts or you can contact us directly through our dedicated SMEEnquiries@homeoffice.gov.uk.